Setting Up a Scene¶

 Positions, distances and sizes can be expressed in several units of measure: inches, millimeters, centimeters, fields and pixels.

-The field unit is equal to 1/2 inch on the horizontal dimension, and it depends on the A/R set in the field guide information of the Scene Settings… dialog on the vertical dimension (see Using the Work Area ).
+The field unit is equal to 1/2 inch on the horizontal dimension, and it depends on the A/R set in the field guide information of the Scene Settings… dialog on the vertical dimension (see Using the Viewer ).
 For example if the A/R value is 1.77778, two horizontal fields are equal to an inch, while one vertical field equals to an inch divided by 1.77778.

 In the Files > Preferences > Interface dialog you can set the following default units: